Home > Sectors > Industry > Construction: combining BIM and lean to improve performance

 Use lean tools such as value-stream mapping to visualize and understand current workflows.

-Waste can include waiting times, unnecessary movements, excess inventory, defects, etc.
+Waste can include waiting times, unnecessary movements, excessive stock, defects, etc.

 • Implement continuous improvements

-Establish a culture of continuous improvement by encouraging employees to suggest ideas for improvement.
+Implement a culture of continuous improvement by encouraging employees to put forward ideas for improvement.

 Use lean tools such as Kaizen to facilitate this continuous improvement process.

-Establish key performance indicators (KPIs) to measure and track change results.
+Set up key performance indicators (KPIs) to measure and monitor the results of the change.

 • Communicate and train

-Ensure that all employees understand the objectives of the change and are trained in new ways of working.
+Ensure that all employees understand the objectives of the change and are trained in the new working methods.

 • Adapt and iterate

-Be prepared to adapt and iterate the change process based on the results obtained and feedback.
+Be prepared to adapt and iterate the change process according to the results obtained and feedback.

 Example of BIM deployment in an E+C project

-APSARA is a residence labeled E+C- “Positive energy (E+), carbon reduction (C-)” located in the heart of the ZAC Ovalie, a new eco-district in Montpellier.
-The objective: high energy performance and maximum reduction of carbon emissions.
+APSARA is an E+C- (Positive Energy (E+), Carbon Reduction (C-)) labelled residence located at the heart of the ZAC Ovalie, Montpellier's new eco-district.
+The aim: high energy performance and maximum reduction of carbon emissions.

 The E+C- approach using BIM is based on a thermal calculation carried out by a design office, using the digital model.
 Normally, the fluid and thermal engineer has to retrace the architectural model in the dedicated software to carry out the calculation.
 For this project, the BIM approach we have put in place has streamlined exchanges between the design office and the architect.
 The architect was able to produce a model that met the needs of the design office, and the E+C- calculation was carried out directly from the architectural model.